 Pointholding and other Bodywork

 Many people giving or receiving various forms of bodywork are aware that emotions and memories are accessible through pressuring various structures in the body such as tight muscles and specific points from whatever system.
-Body Electronics is seemingly unique in that it holds such structures steadily, without movement or massage for and extended time period - commonly more than 2 hours.
-Due to this process the depth of physical-emotional-mental energy that surfaces for processing is generally much more than in other types of bodywork.
+Body Electronics is seemingly unique in that it holds such structures steadily, without movement or massage for an extended time period - commonly more than 2 hours.
+It also recognises that bone holds many access points to inner patterns and holds points as directly as possible on relevant boney structures.
+It may come as a surpsise to many bodyworkers that emotional pain can be felt directly in bone.
+Due to this lengthy process, the depth of physical-emotional-mental energy that surfaces for processing is generally much more than in other types of bodywork.

 Comparison with Acupuncture or AcupressurePointholding has been called extended acupressure.
 It is extended in the time period that any single point is held.
 When John Ray studied acupressure he kept asking the important question as to why people did not hold points longer.
 The answer came that there would be damage, even stated as irrepairable nerve damage.
 However, John Ray could find no one who had suffered this damage, so he pressed on, so to speak.
 What he discovered was that points would initially go into a numb phase - perhaps why people thought there would be nerve damage - but that this was only an initial release of numbness out of the body on a physical and emotional level.
 What happens next is that the initial tenderness of the point comes back in a different form - deeper aching, cutting pain, and importantly a burning sensation often spreading well out from the point.
 With this phase of the process people re-experience different emotions and memories that are buried in the body.
 The intensity of the energetic process, aching and burning is astonishing to most people not familiar with the process - all elicited by a small specific and constant pressure on a specific point.
 As the packet of energy is released the burning and other sensations and emotions calm down and the point ends when there is no sensation but the actual pressure being applied to the point.
 Whereas an acupressure point would not be held more than a minute or perhaps up to 5 minutes, in pointholding the time is governed by the process itself, and is likely to last at least two hours.